 The most important part of betting is reading the Leafs odds or lines and understanding what they mean in terms of value.
 The odds for any betting market refer to the implied probability of that bet hitting.
 Low odds mean something has a higher probability of happening in the game while high odds mean something has a lower probability.
 The lower the odds, the lower the payout, the higher the odds, the higher the payout.

 There are three main kinds of odds you will find: decimal, fractional, and American.
-For decimal odds the process is simple, the higher the decimal number, the higher the odds and to find your payout you simply multiply your stake by your odds.
+For decimal odds the process is simple, the higher the decimal number, the higher the odds.
+To find your payout, you simply multiply your stake by your odds.

 The most common type of odds you’ll find in North America, however, are American odds.
 These are displayed with a ‘+’ or a ‘-’ and a number.
 The higher the number next to the ‘+’ the higher your odds, but the higher the number next to the ‘-’ the lower your odds.
-The ‘+’ usually means you’re betting on an underdog or something with a lower probability while the ‘-’ means you’re betting on a favorite or something with a higher probability.
+The ‘+’ usually means you’re betting on an underdog or something with a lower probability.
+The ‘-’ means you’re probably betting on a favorite or something with a higher probability.

 The number next to the ‘+’ is how much you win on a $100 bet, the number next to the ‘-’ is how much you need to bet to win $100.
 For example, if you bet $100 on the Leafs to win the Stanley Cup at +300 odds and you win your bet, you stand to win $300 on top of your $100 stake.
 If you bet the Leafs to win a game at -150 odds you will need to bet $150 to win $100.